littlesarker/Nodejs-For-beginners/README.md

     querystring.parse(str, [sep], [eq], [options]): Parse a query string into an object querystring.stringify(obj, [sep], [eq], [options]): Stringify an object into a query string

+# Introduction to the HTTPS Module

+The HTTPS module is a core Node.js module that provides an implementation of the HTTPS protocol, which is essentially HTTP over TLS/SSL.

+It's a secure version of the HTTP module, providing encrypted communication between clients and servers.

+# Why Use HTTPS?
+HTTPS is crucial for modern web applications because it:

+    Encrypts Data: Protects sensitive information like passwords, credit card numbers, and personal data from eavesdropping Authenticates Servers: Verifies that clients are communicating with the intended server Ensures Data Integrity: Prevents data from being modified or corrupted during transfer Builds Trust: Visual indicators (like the padlock icon) increase user confidence Improves SEO: Search engines prioritize HTTPS websites in search results Enables Modern Features: Many web APIs (like Geolocation, Service Workers) require HTTPS

+# How HTTPS Works
+    Client initiates a secure connection to the server Server presents its SSL/TLS certificate to the client Client verifies the certificate with a trusted Certificate Authority (CA) Encrypted session is established using asymmetric encryption Symmetric encryption is used for the actual data transfer